Menopause and Tinnitus: #1 Definitive Guide

 Importantly, in the HRT group, there was an increase in serotonin levels accompanied by the improvement in tinnitus severity.
 This makes it unclear whether the benefit was due to hormone replacement itself or the regulation of serotonin pathways, which are known to influence both mood and auditory sensitivity.

-In contrast with the above, a Korean study found that long-term HRT use (10 years) was associated with around a 33% increased risk of tinnitus and higher tinnitus severity [12].
+Not all studies support the use of hormone therapy for tinnitus.
+A Korean study found that long-term HRT use (10 years) was associated with around a 33% increased risk of tinnitus and higher tinnitus severity [12].
 The study suggested that certain formulations or dosages of estrogen might exacerbate sensory hypersensitivity, particularly in women with migraines or preexisting hearing disorders.
 This underscores the need for personalized approaches to HRT.

 While HRT may offer symptom relief for some women with tinnitus, its use is not without risks.
 Studies have reported increased risks of stroke, venous thromboembolism, and breast or endometrial cancer with certain types of oral hormone therapy.
 More recent research suggests that these risks are formulation- and route-dependent: